 Rigorous evaluation is a central tenet of the Foundation’s approach to reducing the harmful use of alcohol around the world.
 The Foundation supports researchers to measure, monitor, and evaluate progress toward reducing the harmful use of alcohol.
 The Foundation implements a transparent approach to data sharing in order to maximize the utility of the data.

-The Foundation has contracted with HBSA to oversee the measurement and evaluation of the Global Smart Drinking Goals (GSDG) City Pilot program.
+The Foundation has contracted with HBSA, a supporting organization of the Pacific Institute for Research and Evaluation (PIRE), to oversee the measurement and evaluation of the Global Smart Drinking Goals (GSDG) City Pilot program.
 HBSA is responsible for:

 - Developing the measurement approach and evaluation design for the City Pilot program,

 - Measuring progress toward outcomes of reducing the harmful use of alcohol in the adult populations, and alcohol use per se in the youth populations, of each of the six City Pilots,

 - Managing the execution of the Data Sharing Policy as it applies to scientific partners,

 HBSA has developed an overarching evaluation design that it is applying across City Pilots and their respective interventions.
 Other researchers, including HBSA, are also conducting focused evaluations designed to assess the effects of promising prevention and early intervention strategies included in the City Pilots program.
 HBSA urges interested researchers to read a manuscript that describes the design of its evaluation, which may be downloaded here.

 The primary outcome measure for the evaluation of the City Pilot program is years of healthy life (YHL).
 YHL is a composite measure that represents the number of years that a person is expected to continue to live in a healthy condition1.